MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-kscreatedefaultclock.md

 ---
 UID: NF:ks.KsCreateDefaultClock
 title: KsCreateDefaultClock function (ks.h)
-description: Given an IRP_MJ_CREATE request, the KsCreateDefaultClock function creates a default clock that uses the system clock as a time base and associates the IoGetCurrentIrpStackLocation(Irp)-&gt;FileObject with the clock using an internal dispatch table (KSDISPATCH_TABLE).
+description: Given an IRP_MJ_CREATE request, the KsCreateDefaultClock function creates a default clock that uses the system clock as a time base and associates the IoGetCurrentIrpStackLocation(Irp)->FileObject with the clock using an internal dispatch table (KSDISPATCH_TABLE).
 Does not complete the IRP or set the status in the IRP.The KsCreateDefaultClock function can only be called at PASSIVE_LEVEL.
 old-location: stream\kscreatedefaultclock.htm
 tech.root: stream
 ms.assetid: 38ac85bc-9ace-4e70-a886-92e18afb32db